TimothyRT/virus-battle-2025/README.md

 # Virus battle strategy game (2025 vers)

 A simple demonstration of how CNNs can be integrated into desktop games built with Godot.
 The player may submit a doodle made on the game's canvas.
-Should the drawing be classified as a white blood cell, the player fires at the closest enemy; if the drawing is classified as a red blood cell, the player's oxygen count increases by 1 instead.
+Should the drawing be classified as a white blood cell, the player fires at the closest enemy; should it be considered a red blood cell, the player's oxygen count increases by 1 instead.
 Oxygens may be used to purchase supporting troops that march forward at the enemy.

 This project uses IREE's execution environment to deploy the image classification model.